Example Program 1: MM_S1_Vis_Basic

 CALL: MM_Pose[1], MM_Label[1], MM_Tool[1] := MM_Get_Pose(1);

-• MM_Get_Pose: Command for storing the vision result.
+• MM_Get_Pose: The command to store the vision result.

-• MM_Pose[1]: Stores the tool pose of the first vision point, that is, the tool pose of the pick point.
+• MM_Pose[1]: Stores the TCP pose of the first vision point, which is the TCP pose of the picking point.

-• MM_Label[1]: Stores the label corresponding to the first vision point.
+• MM_Label[1]: The variable that stores the label corresponding to the first vision point.

-• MM_Tool[1]: Stores the end-tool ID corresponding to the first vision point.
+• MM_Tool[1]: The variable that stores the tool ID corresponding to the first vision point.

-Therefore, this command means that the tool pose, label, and end-tool ID of the first vision point are stored in the specified variables respectively.
+The entire statement stores the TCP, label, and tool ID of the first vision point in the specified variables.

 MM_Pre := MM_Pose[1];